codingishard444/hospital-app-backend/README.md

     ```
     npm start
     ```
-2. The server will run on `http://localhost:3000` by default.
+2. The server will run on `http://localhost:8080` by default.

-## Endpoints

-- `GET /patients` - Get a list of all patients.
-- `POST /patients` - Add a new patient.
-- `GET /doctors` - Get a list of all doctors.
-- `POST /appointments` - Schedule a new appointment.

 ## Technologies Used